rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 0. To run the latest Ubuntu box inside your Mac:

    <tt><strong>
-   docker run -ti ubuntu bash
+   docker run -it --rm --publish 3000:3000 ubuntu bash
    </strong></tt>

-   "-ti" means terminal interactive, specifying that the image should contain a shell when it runs.
+   "-it" means interactive (tty) terminal, specifying that the image should contain a shell when it runs so it can be terminated manually by Ctrl+C.

+   "--publish" forwards port 3000 on the host from port 3000 in the container.

+   "bash" is the command issued in the container when it becomes active.
+   Alternately, "ruby /app/hello_world.rb" would invoke a ruby program.

    Alternately, run version 14.04 of Ubuntu: